2021 SPRING LEGISLATIVE SESSION SUMMARY

 Supreme Court Redistricting (P.A.
 102-0011)

 SB 642 (President Harmon, D-Oak Park/Representative Tarver, II, D-Chicago) establishes new Illinois State Supreme Court districts.
-The bill was approved by both chambers and will next be considered by the Governor.
+The bill was approved by both chambers.
 The proposed map is available below:

 Proposed Map for Illinois State Supreme Court Districts